-You may be wondering, what is our plan for DCMs?
-Although this is only a part of our plan, Labyrinth is an awesome miniatures board game.
+Labyrinth is an awesome competitive miniatures board game.
 Made for 2-6 players, this strategy game is easy to learn and hard to master.
-Race to the center to get the treasure, you can even play on teams!
+Race to the center to get the treasure, block your rivals, and you can even play on teams!
 This is our Print and Play for Free option!

-This game is far too massive for us to manufacture in a cost effective way, so we decided to make this in to what we call a "piece-meal" game.
-You can print up the parts yourself with the pdfs, and purchase the pieces as you like.
+This game is far too massive for us to manufacture in a cost effective way, so we decided to make available for self-print.
+Print the parts yourself with the pdfs, and purchase the pieces as you like.
 Pieces you can print include; Rulebook, Play Mat (28 x 28), Game Tiles (x60), Game Cards (x99) & Game Tokens (x54).
-We encourage you to use your collection of PPMs and d6 dice that you may already have or purchase them from your local gaming store!
+We encourage you to use pre-painted miniatures and any d6 dice that you may already have, or purchase them from your local gaming store!
 Download the rulebook here, print it out, staple the center and make it a booklet.
 The booklet only requires 3 sheets of paper to print and is 600KB.

 We have updated the rules and card files as of Jan 22nd 2015!

 The Play Mat requires 10 sheets of cardstock (you can use paper, but we recommend cardstock) and 1 assembly reference page.
 These are high definition images and this file is 10MB.

 Tiles require 30 sheets of cardstock (you can use paper, but we recommend cardstock).
 These are high definition images and this file is 60MB.